dwkang92/dwkang92/README.md

 ---

-💼 :  Responsible for overseas sales & marketing strategy in Pharmaceutical and Nuetraceutical Markets.
+💼 :  Responsible for overseas sales & marketing strategy in the Pharmaceutical and Nuetraceutical Markets.

 🌱 :  Learn IT skills as a hobby.

 🙏🏻 :  I believe Technology can make the world a better place.

 🗣 :  🇰🇷 (Native), 🇺🇸 🇯🇵 (Fluent), 🇩🇪 (Conversational)